+Use

-Use Minimum No. of Off-Street Parking Spaces Dwelling: Accessory Single-detached (all types) All other uses 1 per dwelling unit 2 per dwelling unit As required in Part 2, section 14 (Off-Street Parking and Loading Requirements and Design Standards)
+Minimum No. of Off-Street Parking Spaces

+1 per dwelling unit 2 per dwelling unit As required in Part 2, section 14 (Off-Street Parking and Loading Requirements and Design Standards)

 - (2) The Development Authority may require any off-street parking space or driveway to be paved as a condition of approval. - (3) Off-street parking spaces and driveways shall be constructed in a manner which will permit adequate drainage, snow removal and maintenance. - (4) Vehicular access for corner lots will be limited to locations along the minor street unless site specific considerations require otherwise. - (5) A maximum of one driveway per lot is permitted without an approved development permit. - (6) Driveway standards for residential uses are as follows: